Back to blog

 What are the best ZipTie alternatives?

-Top alternatives include CrawlRaven (technical SEO audit with link analysis at $49/month), Ahrefs (complete link intelligence at $129/month), SE Ranking (all-in-one with links at $65/month), and Semrush (all-in-one with internal link insights at $139/month).
+Top alternatives include CrawlRaven (technical SEO audit with link analysis, $49 at launch), Ahrefs (complete link intelligence at $129/month), SE Ranking (all-in-one with links at $129/month), and Semrush (all-in-one with internal link insights at $139/month).

 How does ZipTie compare to CrawlRaven?

 ZipTie specializes in internal linking automation with visual link maps.
 CrawlRaven provides comprehensive technical SEO auditing with 200+ checks including internal link analysis.
-CrawlRaven offers broader coverage at $49/month vs ZipTie's $29/month for link-only features.
+CrawlRaven offers broader coverage for a launch price of $49 vs ZipTie's $29/month for link-only features.

 15+ years of growing SaaS websites through SEO | Author, 200-Point Audit Checklist